gem5bootcamp/lps2024/slides/01-Introduction/03-python-background.md

 ## Key idea: gem5 Interprets Python

-The gem5 simulator can be thought of as a CPP program that interprets a Python script which defines the simulation.
+The gem5 simulator can be thought of as a C++ program that interprets a Python script which defines the simulation. `gem5` *is a Python interpreter* that includes the gem5 python libraries.

-(**WARNING**: This is a simplification.
+> **WARNING**: This is a simplification.
-Some simulation configuration information is present in the C++ code.
+> Some simulation configuration information is present in the C++ code.
-However this simple idea can serve as a useful mental model.)
+> However this simple idea can serve as a useful mental model.

 The Python script _imports_ simulated components (**SimObjects**) and uses the Python configuration script to specify their configuration and interconnections to other SimObjects.